Borg 2.0 (preliminary infos)

 • split some commands that worked on archives and repos into 2 separate commands (makes the code/docs/help easier)

-• renamed borg init to borg rcreate for better consistency
+• renamed borg init to borg repo-create for better consistency

 • added commands / options: